rociodloa/footprint-report/README.md

-# Emission Tracker App
+# Footprint Report App
-The Emission Tracker App is a React-based web application designed to calculate and visualize carbon emissions.
+The Footprint Report App is a React-based web application designed to calculate and visualize carbon emissions.
 It provides users with insights into their activities' environmental impact and suggests ways to reduce emissions.

 # Features
-User-Friendly Calculator: Calculate emissions based on user input for various activities.
+- User-Friendly Calculator: Calculate emissions based on user input for various activities.
-Interactive Visualizations: Display data in charts (e.g., bar charts) for better understanding.
+- Interactive Visualizations: Display data in charts (e.g., bar charts) for better understanding.
-Data Flow Diagram: Visualize data flow using React Flow.
-Responsive Design: Works seamlessly across devices.
+- Responsive Design: Works seamlessly across devices.
-Theming Support: Styled with Styled Components for light/dark themes.
-State Management: Uses MobX for efficient global state management.
-GraphQL Integration: Fetch and manage data dynamically with Apollo and GraphQL.

 # Technologies Used
-React: Frontend library.
+- React: Frontend library.
-Styled Components: For styling.
+- Styled Components: For styling.
-MobX: State management.
+- MobX: State management.
-GraphQL and Apollo: For API integration.
+- GraphQL and Apollo: For API integration.
-React Flow: For visualizing data flow diagrams.
+- React Flow: For visualizing data flow diagrams.
-Recharts or Chart.js: For interactive data visualizations.
+- Recharts or Chart.js: For interactive data visualizations.
-Nx: For workspace management.
+- Nx: For workspace management.

 # Installation
 Prerequisites